AdobeDocs/experience-manager-65.en/help/forms/using/adobe-sign-integration-adaptive-forms.md

 1. On the configuration page, tap **[!UICONTROL Create]** to create [!DNL Adobe Acrobat Sign] configuration in AEM Forms.
 1. Copy the URL of your current browser window to a notepad from the URL.
 This URL is referred as `re-direct URL`.
 In the next section, you share the `re-direct URL` and `Scopes` with Adobe Sign team and request credentials (Client Id and Client Secret).

->![NOTE]
+>[!NOTE]
 >
 >
-> * Use a [Top-level](https://en.wikipedia.org/wiki/Top-level_domain) domain as `re-direct URL`.
+> * A `re-direct URL` should contain a [Top-level](https://en.wikipedia.org/wiki/Top-level_domain) domain.
 For example, `https://adobe.com/libs/adobesign/cloudservices/adobesign/createcloudconfigwizard/cloudservices.html/conf/global`
 > * Do not use a local URL as a `re-direct URL`.
-For example, `https://localhost:4502/libs/adobesign/cloudservices/adobesign/createcloudconfigwizard/cloudservices.html/conf/SignConfig`.
+For example, `https://localhost:4502/libs/adobesign/cloudservices/adobesign/createcloudconfigwizard/cloudservices.html/conf/global`.
->

 #### Share the redirect URL and scopes with Adobe Sign team and receive credentials

 Adobe Acrobat Sign for Government Solutions team requires the `re-direct URL` and the certain scopes to be enabled for your Adobe Acrobat Sign application (listed below) to generate credentials (Client Id and Client Secret) that allow you to connect AEM Forms with Adobe Acrobat Sign Solutions for Government.

-Share the `scopes` (listed below) and the `re-direct URL` created and noted down the last step of previous section with your Adobe Acrobat Sign for Government Solution representative ([Adobe Professional Services team member](https://opensource.adobe.com/acrobat-sign/signgov/gstarted.html#password)).
+Share the `scopes` (listed below) and the `re-direct URL` created and noted down the last step of previous section with your Adobe Acrobat Sign for Government Solution representative [Adobe Professional Services team member](https://opensource.adobe.com/acrobat-sign/signgov/gstarted.html#password).

 **_Scopes_**

-* [!DNL aggrement_read]
+* [!DNL agreement_read]
-* [!DNL aggrement_write]
+* [!DNL agreement_write]
-* [!DNL aggrement_send]
+* [!DNL agreement_send]
 * [!DNL widget_read]
 * [!DNL widget_write]
 * [!DNL workflow_read]